Felman's first-leg goal ensured Valencia snatched the UEFA Super Cup from Forest.

-Having won the European Champion Clubs' Cup in 1979 and the 1979 UEFA Super Cup - staged at the start of 1980 - Nottingham Forest FC completed a hat-trick of European trophies by beating a Hamburger SV side featuring England hero Kevin Keegan in the final of the 1980 European Cup.
+Having won the European Champion Clubs' Cup in 1979 and the 1979 UEFA Super Cup - staged at the start of 1980 - Nottingham Forest completed a hat-trick of European trophies by beating a Hamburg side featuring England hero Kevin Keegan in the final of the 1980 European Cup.

-However, the European trail was to run cold for Brian Clough's men when they came up against Valencia CF in the 1980 UEFA Super Cup final, although the margin of victory for Bernadino Pérez's side was to be the narrowest to date, the away-goals rule costing the English side over two legs.
+However, the European trail was to run cold for Brian Clough's men when they came up against Valencia in the 1980 UEFA Super Cup final, although the margin of victory for Bernadino Pérez's side was to be the narrowest to date, the away goals rule costing the English side over two legs.